DezzardHD/InfluxDBv2Writer_GiraX1/README.md

 3. Use a **Authetification Token** with *write access* to your *bucket*.
 (You can find/create tokens in the graphical UI of InfluxDB or using the [CLI](https://docs.influxdata.com/influxdb/v2.0/security/tokens/))
 4. Next to fill in is the name of the **bucket** you want to write the data to.
 5. Now specify the number of *Inputs* you want to use.
-6. Last but not least you'll have to configure each Input as followed:
-`is this a quote?`
+6. Last but not least you'll have to configure each Input as followed:\n `is this a quote?`